platformsh/platformsh-docs/docs/src/guides/wordpress/composer/_index.md

 $ composer update
 ```

-This command will update everything in your project locally, after which you can push to Platform.sh on a new environment, and after you are satisfied with the changes merge into your production site.
+This command will update everything in your project locally, after which you can push to Platform.sh on a new environment.
+After you are satisfied with the changes merge into your production site.

 ## Resources